 Reviewing the process within any facility should be common practice implemented even when the system appears to be running smoothly.
 Getting the most of your process, whether led by machines or by other means of operation, will create an ambitious culture of maximising the tools at your disposal.

 If automated machinery is already running within the facility throughput can still be improved by thinking of ways in which the machines can work together.
 Rather than using individual machines to complete specific tasks, and creating wasted product movement, there are ways in which custom automation can unify the processes.
 Even in operations that rely on older machinery, these can still be adapted to work with new technology.
 The time lost by waiting for the transfer from one machine to another can be reduced, improving efficiency and ultimately generating a higher throughput.

 There is no one-size-fits-all solution to improve your manufacturing throughput.
 Whether you are experiencing issues that are slowing down production, or looking at ways to become more efficient, the suggestions above will give you a strong starting point to begin your analysis.

-If you are looking for ways to increase throughput capacity within your business, you can contact one of our automation consultants who will be happy to talk through the options available to you.
-Simply email our helpline email@example.com, or call us on 01223 499488.
+If you are looking to introduce automated palletising within your business, you can contact one of our automation consultants who will be happy to talk through the options available to you.
+Simply email our helpline firstname.lastname@example.org, or call us on 01223 499488.